Representatives issue delay exchange of Roberto Alvarado for Uriel Antuna

 The source consulted by ESPN revealed that there is a full agreement between Cruz Azul and Chivas and it only remains to determine the commissions for the players’ agents

-MEXICO.- The wait has been long for both fans of Blue Cross Y Guadalajara as for the clubs and players involved in the winter bombshell that has been cooking for two weeks.
+MEXICO.- The wait has become long for both fans of Blue Cross Y Guadalajara as for the clubs and players involved in the winter bombshell that has been cooking for two weeks.

 These details essentially include the temporality of the contracts of Alvarado, with the Rebaño, and Antuna, with the Cementeros, which range from three to four years in each case, as well as the commissions that must be paid to the players’ agents.